XENONnT/git_tutorial/README.md

 git submodule update --init --recursive
 ```

-### Clone a repository with partially initialised submodules
-If you want to initialise only a selected group of submodules, clone the repository using vanilla `git-clone`, then do the following

 ### Add a submodule to a repository
 To add a submodule (for example [cutax](git@github.com:XENONnT/cutax.git)) to this repo, do the following: